 Virtual Folders

-• From everywhere, include documents whose file name contains the text “financ” or “expense”.
-Note that this will include calendar and email attachements too, not just files on files on your computer or cloud storage.
+• From everywhere, include documents whose file name contains “fin”.
+This will include matching calendar and email attachements and documents inside ZIP and PST files too – on your computer as well as in cloud storage.

 How do I create a Virtual Folder?